I suddenly got in a crazy classical mood and felt like tidying up in my own head in the only way I know how to; by making a list.

 I somehow have an attraction towards composers called Franz, and this piece is actually arranged for piano by the Franz above, making it one of my obvious favorites.
 The piece was originally written for piano and vocals, but FL must have found the melodies so intriguing that he made it into a solo piece for his own favorite instrument.

-The title means Serenade and there is even a version in English with the same name, by the absolutely amazing 50s band The Platters, really making it one of the 19th century pieces that has managed to survive even commercially throughout two hundred years.
+The title means Serenade and there is even a version in English with the same name, by the absolutely amazing 50s band The Platters, really making it one of the 19th-century pieces that has managed to survive even commercially throughout two hundred years.
 Quite an achievement.

-Ständchen is quite simple musically and basically repeats the same motive time after time, but without ever sounding repetitive.
-It is (as most of the music I enjoy) very sad, kind of romantic and ends dramatically, after having been built up through all of its six minutes duration.
+Ständchen is quite simple musically and basically repeats the same motive time after time but without ever sounding repetitive.
+It is (as most of the music I enjoy) very sad, kind of romantic, and ends dramatically, after having been built up through all of its six minutes duration.

-As a fun fact I will add another level to my own nerdy-ness and include that I once learnt the whole piece by heart, basically jumping over three levels in piano (which is not really my instrument).
+As a fun fact, I will add another level to my own nerdy-ness and include that I once learned the whole piece by heart, basically jumping over three levels in piano (which is not really my instrument).
 I still remember my piano teacher’s comment; I don’t understand how you manage to play that piece with that technique.
 Luckily he understood that the only way to make me practice was to let me play pieces that I loved.
 Bless him for that.

-Gotta include a Norwegian composer on the list, and this short and exercise like piece is perfect for feeding your general, everyday sadness.
-It is so insignificant in regards of piano repertoire that it is difficult to find a recording of it, which is an absolute shame, as the melodies are so beautiful that they basically make you want something sad to happen to you, so that this can be the soundtrack of your life (I know, I need help).
+Gotta include a Norwegian composer on the list, and this short and exercise-like piece is perfect for feeding your general, everyday sadness.
+It is so insignificant in regards of piano repertoire that it is difficult to find a recording of it, which is an absolute shame, as the melodies are so beautiful that they basically make you want something sad to happen to you so that this can be the soundtrack of your life (I know, I need help).

 Having written a bunch of weird, atonal stuff, ES also had a talent for composing beautiful melodies.
-The Gnosienne has been made famous among non musicians through movies and series, and provides the perfect background mood for whichever sad situation.
+The Gnosienne has been made famous among non-musicians through movies and series, and provides the perfect background mood for whichever sad situation.
 The motives are almost banally simple, but even more effective.
-The piece has also been arranged for classical guitar, and works equally well for that.
+The piece has also been arranged for classical guitar and works equally well for that.

-I discovered this lesser known piece while studying music, as the pianist playing beside me spent months practicing it.
-I ended up eaves dropping outside his door a whole bunch of times before I finally gathered the courage to knock.
+I discovered this lesser-known piece while studying music, as the pianist playing beside me spent months practicing it.
+I ended up eavesdropping outside his door a whole bunch of times before I finally gathered the courage to knock.
 I was not sorry.
-The piece is somehow Romantic sounding, but has a touch of American and Latin folk music, which gives the listener a kind of Chaplin vibe.
+The piece is somehow Romantic-sounding but has a touch of American and Latin folk music, which gives the listener a kind of Chaplin vibe.
 There are still wonderful Romantic climaxes, but all over this piece is both dramatic and playful at the same time.

-This pieces is extremely established in the concerto repertoire, and with good reason.
+This piece is extremely established in the concerto repertoire, and with good reason.
 I for one wait patiently through the slow and in my opinion boring intro, before the tension increases with three hundred percent when the strings start their plucking motive in the background.
 As mentioned this concerto is as virtuous as most concertos, but instead of just playing scales up and down, MB has been creative with his virtuous parts, making the soloist play several strings at the same time, sometimes aggressively articulated with sharp accents.

-The orchestra is quite active through the whole movement, and during the highlight the soloist is completely absent, which is somewhat rare in a concerto.
-Also, instead of ending with a Eurovision like fanfare, the end of the first movement is also the beginning of the second, and you will have problems telling exactly where the transition is if you don’t already know the piece.
+The orchestra is quite active through the whole movement, and during the highlight, the soloist is completely absent, which is somewhat rare in a concerto.
+Also, instead of ending with a Eurovision-like fanfare, the end of the first movement is also the beginning of the second, and you will have problems telling exactly where the transition is if you don’t already know the piece.
 This one is probably a good choice for listeners that enjoy very slow music, but since that is not me, I won’t recommend it.

 The virtuous parts are definitely what picky listeners would refer to as show off, but still not what make the movement special.
-The main motives and melodies give associations to nature and forest, and provide vivid and visual images, as if one were listening to a movie soundtrack.
+The main motives and melodies give associations to nature and forest and provide vivid and visual images as if one were listening to a movie soundtrack.
 There are also several off-key tones here and there, that create a tension that the former piece lacks, and adds another level of profoundness.

 Not really being one for piano concertos, this piece has something inexplicable to it, making it one of my concerto favorites.
-First of all, there are not many concertos involving three soloist, and one of them being the piano, it is quite an achievement to put these three instruments together with a full orchestra.
+First of all, there are not many concertos involving three soloists, and one of them being the piano, it is quite an achievement to put these three instruments together with a full orchestra.

-This being an earlier pieces than most of the others on this list, it absolutely has another expression, and with the risk of stereotyping the era, it is generally happier sounding than the Romantic pieces mentioned above.
+This being an earlier piece than most of the others on this list, it absolutely has another expression, and with the risk of stereotyping the era, it is generally happier sounding than the Romantic pieces mentioned above.
 This said, there is still a dramatic kind of sorrow within it, especially around the ninth minute, where the three instruments get together in a series of arpeggio chords that rip the heart out of your chest (in a good way.
 Yes, it is possible).

 I found this movement so special that I made a song of it, always having thought that the melodies would work absolutely wonderfully with lyrics.
 The cello is the perfect instrument for expressing sadness, and NM couldn’t have made a better choice on this matter.

-The general non musician audience usually finds these pieces the most appealing within the classical repertoire, perhaps because they are used to hearing their sound occasionally in movies and series (I mean, we all watched the Lord of the Rings and Star Wars).
+The general non-musician audience usually finds these pieces the most appealing within the classical repertoire, perhaps because they are used to hearing their sound occasionally in movies and series (I mean, we all watched the Lord of the Rings and Star Wars).

 The best orchestral pieces are in my opinion the ones that really take advantage of all the different sound opportunities, and make me love instruments that I usually don’t enjoy listening to (I won’t mention names).

 Possibly my favorite piece in the whole world.
 Just like in the violin concerto, JS teleports his listeners into the Finnish forests.
-The pieces is almost twenty minutes long, and possibly a heavy piece to begin one’s classical music adventure with, and I for one had to listen to it quite a few times before I started loving it like I do now.
-It is built upon three brilliantly put together melodies, each more dramatic and mysterious than the previous, all sewed together in a mosaic like blanket full of tiny details that can be discovered time after time.
+The piece is almost twenty minutes long, and possibly a heavy piece to begin one’s classical music adventure with, and I for one had to listen to it quite a few times before I started loving it like I do now.
+It is built upon three brilliantly put together melodies, each more dramatic and mysterious than the previous, all sewed together in a mosaic-like blanket full of tiny details that can be discovered time after time.

 En saga demands a certain amount of patience, but getting through it will give you a lifelong treasure.
 If there is one piece on this list I know I will never stop listening to, it is this one.

-This piece is a great one for unexperienced listeners, as it is both beautiful, humorous, playful and literally diabolic at the same time.
+This piece is a great one for unexperienced listeners, as it is both beautiful, humorous, playful, and literally diabolic at the same time.
 There is a small but dominating violin solo appearing from time to time, imitating Mephistopheles himself playing his fiddle.
 And it certainly sounds like it.

-Danse Macabre is quite famous and sometimes regarded light music, but most of all it has a somewhat cartoon like touch, making it a fun experience for people who connect classical music with falling asleep.
+Danse Macabre is quite famous and sometimes regarded light music, but most of all it has a somewhat cartoon-like touch, making it a fun experience for people who connect classical music with falling asleep.

 Most people don’t connect AS with beautiful orchestra music, being that he went insanely experimental at a certain point, and started writing completely atonal music for an even smaller audience than the tonal classical music.

-This piece, however, was written before his turning point, and is an absolute masterpiece.
-It has always given me more or less the same feeling as Sibelius’ En saga, but in a more modern, yet tonal and deeply emotional suit.
+This piece, however, was written before his turning point and is an absolute masterpiece.
+It has always given me more or less the same feeling as Sibelius’ En saga but in a more modern, yet tonal and deeply emotional suit.
 I die a little inside every time I think about all the amazing music AS could have written, but decided not to.

-Verklärte Nacht was originally written for string ensemble, but has later been rearranged for full orchestra, which in my opinion is even better.
+Verklärte Nacht was originally written for string ensemble but has later been rearranged for full orchestra, which in my opinion is even better.
 It is sadly a bit of a challenge to find good recordings of the latter, but don’t despair; the string orchestra version is also amazing.